caridy/grunt-bundle-jsnext-lib/README.md

 Type: `String`
 Default value: `process.cwd()`

-A string path used to resolve transpiled modules' source path against.
-The resolved path will then serve as the `sourceMapName` value for the module in the bundled output file's source map.
+A string path used to resolve the transpiled modules' source paths against.
+The resolved path will then serve as the `sourceFileName` value for the module in the bundled output file's source map.

 #### options.sourceRoot
 Type: `String`